nikostsio/GroupIt/README.md

 ## Usage

+1. Make a folder for the temporary storage of the screenshots
-1. Open the **GroupIt** app on your phone and start a game.
+2. Open the **GroupIt** app on your phone and start a game.
-2. Run the bot:
+3. Run the bot:
     ```bash
     cd ..
     ./build/Debug/GroupItSolver.exe